lsuhadolnik/VSCode-NWRM/README.md

    ```
    Press `F5` in VS Code to start debugging.
    Once VS Code launches, run the **Dynamics CRM: Connect** command and choose
    the environment you want to work with.
+A notification will copy the device
+   code to your clipboard and open the login page when you press **Enter**.
+   If anything goes wrong during sign in or environment discovery, check the
+   **Dynamics CRM** output channel for details.

 ### Azure App Registration